HusseinBakri/Tanit-Keylogger/README.md

 # Code of Conduct
-**I wrote this tool as an agglomeration of my knowledge after taking several Ethical Hacking courses.
+**I wrote this tool after taking several Ethical Hacking and security courses.
+So it is a tool I used to learn how these types of programs work.
 This tool is for educational purposes only and is not meant to be used in any harmfull way.
-Actually I was going to addressed to evade antivirus (since your executable will be immediately detected by antivisurs) but decided not to do so (I might change my mind later).
-It is meant to be a tool to be studied by white hackers and security specialists.**
+Actually I was going to address antiviruses evation (since your executable will be immediately detected and deleted by any good antivirus) but I decided not to do so (I might change my mind later).
+The point I am driving home here is that this tool is meant to be a tool to be studied by white hackers and security specialists.**

 # Description
-A python Remote keylogger that logs all keystrokes that have been typed by a user and sends a report to an email every specific amount of time.
-You can package it as an executable for MS Windows, Linux OSs, and Mac OS please refer to the section called packaging where I explain how to do that in detail.
+A python Remote keylogger that logs all keystrokes that have been typed by a user and then sends a report to an email every specific amount of time.
+You can package it as an executable for MS Windows, Linux OSs, and Mac OS.
+Please refer to the section called Packaging where I explain how to do that in detail.
 Enjoy!

 # Requirements
 You need to install pynput Python module.
 You can install it by pip or any other methods you are confortable with: